 As necessary, and based on the design considerations, one or more design qualification testing inspections are performed.
 The objective of a design qualification testing inspection is to verify that test activities performed to support the design certification were conducted under the appropriate provisions of Appendix B to 10 CFR Part 50, and the applicant's QA program.
-Also as part of the inspection, the staff from the appropriate technical discipline will verify that the test program demonstrates the appropriate sequence of events and key phenomena influencing system (or component) behavior required to provide acceptable data to assess computer codes.
+Also, as part of the inspection, the staff from the appropriate technical discipline will verify that the test program demonstrates the appropriate sequence of events and key phenomena influencing system (or component) behavior required to provide acceptable data to assess computer codes.

 05.05 10 CFR Part 21 Inspection

-The DC QA program inspections will include a review of the applicant’s program associated with 10 CFR Part 21.
+The DC QA program inspections will include a review of the applicant’s program associated with 10 CFR Part 21, “Reporting of Defects and Noncompliance.”
 This will provide assurance that the applicant has established appropriate procedures and programs to effectively implement 10 CFR Part 21 requirements for reporting defects and noncompliance.

 05.06 Protection of Safeguards Information Inspection

 Design certification applicants and vendors will be inspected to verify that their SGI protection program is effective in meeting applicable requirements.
 Inspections will be performed in accordance with, Inspection Procedure 81811, “Protection of Safeguards Information (SGI) Design Certification Applicants and Vendors.”
 Protection of SGI Inspections will continue to be performed for as long as the applicant/vendor is required to comply with SGI protection requirements.
-Protection of SGI inspections may be included in regularly scheduled vendor inspections performed in accordance with IMC 2507.
+Protection of SGI inspections may be included in regularly scheduled vendor inspections performed in accordance with IMC 2507, “Vendor Inspections.”

 05.07 Inspection Specifics

-Inspections will be led by NR Quality Branch.
+Inspections will be led by NRR’s Quality Assurance and Vendor Inspection (IQVB) Branch.
 Technical support, as needed, will be obtained from NSIR technical staff or contractors.
-Enclosure 1 of this MC contains a list of all the inspection procedures that support DC inspection activities.
+Enclosure 1 of this IMC contains a list of all the inspection procedures that support DC inspection activities.

 05.08 Witnessing Unsafe Situations

-During the conduct of inspections, the nspection taff will also make every reasonable attempt to stop work practices that are unsafe or could lead to an unsafe situation.
+During the conduct of inspections, the inspection staff will also make every reasonable attempt to stop work practices that are unsafe or could lead to an unsafe situation.
 Additional discussion regarding witnessing of unsafe situations may be found in Section A03.02.05, ”Witnessing Unsafe Situations,” of IMC 2506, Construction Reactor Oversight Process General Guidance And Basis Document.”

 2508-06 ENFORCEMENT ACTIONS

-The NRC Enforcement Policy establishes the general principles governing the NRC’s Enforcement Program and specifies a process for implementing the agency’s enforcement authority in response to violations of NRC requirements The NRC Enforcement Manual provides specific guidance on implementation of the NRC enforcement program.
+The NRC’s Enforcement Policy establishes the general principles governing the NRC’s Enforcement Program and specifies a process for implementing the agency’s enforcement authority in response to violations of NRC requirements.
+The NRC’s Enforcement Manual provides specific guidance on implementation of the NRC enforcement program.
 Typically, enforcement actions associated with a DC application are not issued in the pre-docketing phase.
 However, the information submitted with the application will become subject to NRC regulations, up to and including enforcement actions for wrongdoing and submission of inaccurate and incomplete information.
-During the post-docketing phase, the applicant and their contractors performing safety-related activities will be subject to 10 CFR Part 21 and Appendix B to 10 CFR Part 50 and may be subject to enforcement actions, such as notices of violation and nonconformance.
+During the post-docketing phase, the applicant and their contractors performing safety-related activities will be subject to the requirements of 10 CFR Part 21 and Appendix B to 10 CFR Part 50 and may be subject to enforcement actions, such as notices of violation and nonconformance.
 Activities related to protection of SGI, as delineated in the applicable order issued to the applicant/vendor, are also subject to enforcement actions.

 2508-07 INSPECTION REPORTS

-Inspection reports will be issued by as required by IMC 0617, “Vendor and Quality Assurance Implementation Inspection Reports.”
+Inspection reports will be issued by IQVB as required by IMC 0617, “Vendor and Quality Assurance Implementation Inspection Reports.”

 2508-08 REFERENCES